 For anyone for a larger family, buying Christmas presents can become expensive.
 The average American will spend $860 on Christmas gifts alone this year.
-If you do not have the time or energy to DIY all your gifts, we put together a list of frugal gift ideas for every age group that you could be buying for.
+If you do not have the time or energy to, we put together a list of frugal gift ideas for every age group that you could be buying for.

 Baby/Toddlers (6 and Younger)